How to Rid Your Flooring of Heavy Duty Stains

 Step 3: Place a small squirt of lanolin or bleach-free dishwashing liquid into some water and dampen a cloth, then dab the area gently.
 (You don’t want the dirt to get deeper into the carpet fibres, as this will make the stain harder to remove.)
 Continue blotting until the stain is removed.

 Step 4: Fill a spray bottle with water and mist over the stain.
 Place a tea towel over the top, and weigh it down with something heavy.

 Step 5: If the stain is still visible, dampen a clean cloth with hydrogen peroxide.
 Dab stain and leave for one hour before repeating the misting process.

 Step 6: After 12 hours, fluff the carpet fibres with your fingers to help the drying process.

 Small children and young pets can have accidents, and urine is a difficult stain to get out.
 Urine needs to be removed quickly before the smell soaks into the fibres.

 Step 1: Dampen a clean cloth with white vinegar and apply to stain.

 Step 2: Sprinkle with baking soda.

-Step 3: Leave mixture to absorb the stain, wipe with a damp cloth, and then vacuum.
+Step 3: Leave the mixture to absorb the stain, wipe with a damp cloth, and then vacuum.